g0v-data/g0v-hackmd-archive/notes/NlzvLbx3Rb-1Gvi7AIOPlQ.md

 * Dependency on [Transport Layer Security (TLS)](https://docs.oracle.com/javase/8/docs/technotes/guides/security/jsse/tls.html): Although it is not a restriction unique to HTTP/2, TLS (HTTPS) is frequently needed for the protocol's wide adoption.
 Performance may be impacted by TLS's overhead in terms of encryption and decryption, despite the security advantages it offers.

-* Potential for Head-of-Line Blocking: Even though HTTP/2 attempts to fix the head-of-line blocking problems that existed in HTTP/1.1, it can still happen in some situations, especially when there are several streams sharing a single connection and one of them is experiencing lag or congestion.
+* Potential for Head-of-Line Blocking: Even though HTTP/2 attempts to fix the head-of-line blocking problems that existed in HTTP/1.1, it can still happen in some situations, especially when  several streams are sharing a single connection and one of them is experiencing lag or congestion.

 ### HTTP/3: The Revolution
 After debuting as a draft in 2020, HTTP/3 is a significant advancement in web protocols since it replaces the conventional TCP transport protocol with [QUIC](https://datatracker.ietf.org/doc/html/rfc9114) (Quick UDP Internet Connections).

 By allowing many streams to share a connection without requiring extra handshakes, QUIC emphasizes stream multiplexing and maximizes resource use.
-Most importantly, it ensures independent stream delivery even in the event of packet loss or congestion, hence eliminating head-of-line blocking at the transport layer and improving performance and lowering latency.
+Most importantly, it ensures independent stream delivery even in the event of packet loss or congestion, hence eliminating head-of-line blocking at the transport layer improving performance and lowering latency.

 Moreover, QUIC's usage of Connection ID facilitates smooth switching between IP addresses and network interfaces, which is very helpful for users who are on the go.
 HTTP/3, driven by QUIC, is gaining momentum despite its recent inception because it prioritizes performance, dependability, and adaptability to meet the demands of the current internet.